-vi) The following paramedical services for treatment provided by licensed practitioners will be implemented effective July 1, 2004:
+vi) Paramedical services for treatment provided by licensed practitioners as follows:

 Chiropractor \$500.00 per calendar year

 Podiatrist \$500.00 per calendar year

-Masseur or Masseuse \$500.00 per calendar year
+Massage Therapist \$500.00 per calendar year

 Speech Therapist \$500.00 per calendar year

 Naturopath \$500.00 per calendar year

-Clinical Psychologist \$500.00 per calendar year
+Clinical \$500.00 per calendar year

+D11

+Psychologist

 Acupuncturist \$500.00 per calendar year

 Physiotherapist Unlimited

-Thysiotherapist Chimited

-- vii) Effective July 1, 2005, employees will be reimbursed a total of seventy-five dollars (\$75) every two (2) years for vision exams.
-Effective January 1, 2016, employees will be reimbursed a total of one hundred dollars (\$100.00) every two (2) years for vision exams. - viii) The liability of the Employer in the provision of benefits shall be limited to the level of benefit agreed to between North Island College and CUPE, Local 3479 upon ratification of this Collective Agreement. - d) Effective February 1, 2013, prescription drug reimbursements will only be issued for those prescription drugs that are included under the BC Provincial Pharmacare Formulary.
+vii) Employees will be reimbursed a total of one hundred dollars (\$100.00) every two (2) years for vision exams.

+viii) The liability of the Employer in the provision of benefits shall be limited to the level of benefit agreed to between North Island College and CUPE, Local 3479 upon ratification of this Collective Agreement.